List of Magic Knight Rayearth characters: Innova

-Emeraude
+Émeraude

-Emeraude (エメロード, Emerōdo) is the current pillar (and princess) of Cephiro.
+Émeraude (エメロード, Emerōdo) is the current pillar (and princess) of Cephiro.
 Little else is revealed concerning her nature until the climax of the first series, although she is highly loved by her subjects.

 In the anime it is revealed that she was once a noblewoman of Cephiro, and had later used her power as the Pillar to prevent her younger brother Ferio from being punished for stealing something from her.
 He had forgotten she was his sister because, at his own request, she had used her magic to help him forget about her so he would not miss her or feel sorrow, and asked that she in turn forget him, so that she could focus her thoughts and prayers only on Cephiro.
-In the manga series, she is Ferio's older sister as well, but there is no mention of Ferio stealing something from her, and he does remember that she is his sister; in fact, he left the palace on his own will.
+In the manga series and 2026 anime series, she is Ferio's older sister as well, but there is no mention of Ferio stealing something from her, and he does remember that she is his sister; in fact, he left the palace on his own will.

-The Pillar of Cephiro must spend every waking moment of their existence praying for Cephiro's benefit, and when Princess Emeraude fell in love with Zagato the High Priest, she was constantly thinking of him and not Cephiro, and eventually imprisoned herself in a water dungeon (resembling a large peony in an underwater cavern beneath Zagato's court in her own palace) in hopes of being able to focus on only Cephiro.
+The Pillar of Cephiro must spend every waking moment of their existence praying for Cephiro's benefit, and when Princess Émeraude fell in love with Zagato the High Priest, she was constantly thinking of him and not Cephiro, and eventually imprisoned herself in a water dungeon (resembling a large peony in an underwater cavern beneath Zagato's court in her own palace) in hopes of being able to focus on only Cephiro.
 When she is unable to do so, she summons the Magic Knights.
-Zagato, who had in turn fallen in love with her, discovered Princess Emeraude's true feelings for him and visits her often, telling her that he does not care for the fate of Cephiro, and that there was only one thing in the world that he cared about – Emeraude herself.
-Believing if he destroyed the Magic Knights, he would be able to keep Emeraude safe and that by sheer will everything would turn out all right, he sent his minions one by one, each one failing to carry out the task.
+Zagato, who had in turn fallen in love with her, discovered Princess Émeraude's true feelings for him and visits her often, telling her that he does not care for the fate of Cephiro, and that there was only one thing in the world that he cared about – Émeraude herself.
+Believing if he destroyed the Magic Knights, he would be able to keep Émeraude safe and that by sheer will everything would turn out all right, he sent his minions one by one, each one failing to carry out the task.

 When the Magic Knights awaken the Rune Gods and arrive at the palace, Zagato is waiting for them.
-He confronts them in a Rune God he created with his own will to kill them and protect Emeraude, intent on making his one desire come true.
-But the Magic Knights emerge triumphant and kill Zagato.
-Emeraude, devastated by the loss of her beloved, collapses under the tremendous weight of her own guilt and grief.
+He confronts them in a Rune God he created with his own will to kill them and protect Émeraude, intent on making his one desire come true.
+But the Magic Knights emerge triumphant and kill Zagato. Émeraude, devastated by the loss of her beloved, collapses under the tremendous weight of her own guilt and grief.
 Transforming into an older- and more sinister-looking version of herself, she breaks free from the water prison.
 This form is only filled with anger and pure hatred for the Magic Knights for killing Zagato, forgetting it was she who summoned them in the first place.